Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Introduction

-In the current paper, we treat the case of complete diffusion: $\alpha_\eps = 1$.
-The special feature of this paper is: this case is different with specular reflection \cite{GHW-2020} and the case of $0< \alpha_\eps < 1$ (for example \cite{JLT-arXiv-2021}) in which both Knudsen and Prandtl layers are used.
-For the case $\alpha_\eps=1$, there is no Prandtl layer, only Knudsen layers exist.
-The reason for this key feature is: for the kinetic boundary layer equation with complete diffusive boundary condition, only {\em one} solvability condition is needed.
-This provides one boundary condition for the corresponding fluid system, which exactly makes the system well-posed.
-So no viscous boundary layer is needed any more.
-In this sense, analytically, the current paper is even easier.
-More detailed explanations will be given in subsections \ref{Subsec:1.4} and \ref{Subsec:1.5}.
+In the current paper, we treat the case of complete diffusion boundary condition: $\alpha_\eps = 1$.
+The special feature of this paper is: this case is different with specular reflection \cite{GHW-2020} with $\alpha_\eps = 0$ and the case of $0< \alpha_\eps < 1$ (for example \cite{JLT-arXiv-2021}).
+For the case of $\alpha_\eps = 0$, the Prandtl layers are of Neumann boundary condition.
+For the case of $0< \alpha_\eps < 1$, the Prandtl layers are of Robin boundary condition.
+For the case $\alpha_\eps=1$, the Prandtl layers are of Dirichet boundary condition.
+More detailed explanations will be given in subsections \ref{Subsec:1.4} and \ref{Subsec:1.5} later.